HTSAlert vs monitoring tariffs by hand

 Isn't checking USITC and the Federal Register myself good enough?

-What exactly does HTSAlert automate that I'd do by hand?
+What exactly does HTSAlert automate that I'd otherwise do by hand?

-The daily loop: pull official USITC data for each watched code, diff it against yesterday's rates, resolve the governing action (Section 301/232/IEEPA) and the Chapter 99 subheading, record the legal effective date and the detection date, and send an alert.
-Each detected change becomes a permanent, timestamped audit record.
+The daily loop: pull official USITC data for each watched code, diff it against yesterday's snapshot, resolve the governing trade action and Chapter 99 subheading — including surfacing condition-dependent headings as a question rather than a guess — record the legal effective date and the detection date, and send an alert.
+Every detected change becomes a permanent, timestamped audit record.

 What does the automated option cost?

 HTSAlert is free for up to 5 watched HTS codes with email alerts.
-Paid plans are Starter $19/month (25 codes), Pro $49/month (100 codes, Telegram + CSV audit export), and Broker $129/month (300 codes), with two months free on annual billing.
+Paid plans are Starter at $19/month for 25 codes, Pro at $49/month for 100 codes with Telegram alerts and CSV audit export, and Broker at $129/month for 300 codes, with two months free on annual billing.